-- Monitored releases of aggregate socioeconomic data from federal and state agencies, and other public and private sources and maintained and updated relevant databases with the provided information. - Updated the model Buildings and model Parcels base year data from 2010 to 2014, by collecting and processing the 2014 County Appraisal data.
-H-GAC Staff will continue maintaining and updating databases with such information. - Updated the Annual Regional Growth forecast demographic and economic forecasting model. - Implemented a series of modifications and updates to the H-GAC's land-use micro forecasting model.
-This activity is ongoing. - Developed a scenario-based, regionally integrated land use-transportation small-area population and employment forecast. - Enhanced the GIS capabilities that support Cube Voyager modeling software through customized menus, macros and programs to perform some repetitive tasks of the 4-step modeling processes. - Enhanced mapping and plotting techniques for display and evaluation of transportation tasks through the use of Geographic Information System (GIS). - Provided modeling supports for conformity, and various corridor studies within the region using GIS and Cube Voyager GIS functionalities. - Calculated population within a quarter mile buffer of regional transit networks with results displayed in an ArcGIS map. - Utilized GIS to support planning activities of the agency and to provide technical support and assistance to member agencies. - Began work on a Tour-Based-Truck model.
-This activity is ongoing. - Conducted traffic speed and count collection on the freeway system to validate travel demand models. - Staff continued to provide both GIS and modeling support for the regional conformity analysis through added capacity projects development, highway and transit networks development and coding, and the modeling of the various required scenario years. - Provided travel modeling and forecast technical assistance for a corridor study of Kirkwood Drive in city of Meadows Place.
+- Monitored releases of aggregate socioeconomic data from federal and state agencies, and other public and private sources and maintained and updated relevant databases with the provided information (Continuing Task). - Updated the model Buildings and model Parcels base year data.
+H-GAC Staff continues maintaining and updating databases with such information (Continuing Task). - Updated the Annual Regional Growth forecast demographic and economic forecasting model (Continuing Task). - Developed a scenario-based, regionally integrated land use-transportation small-area population and employment forecast. - Enhanced the GIS capabilities that support Cube Voyager modeling software through customized menus, macros and programs to perform some repetitive tasks of the 4-step modeling processes (Continuing Task). - Enhanced mapping and plotting techniques for display and evaluation of transportation tasks through the use of Geographic Information System (GIS) (Continuing Task). - Provided modeling supports for conformity, and various corridor studies within the region using GIS and Cube Voyager GIS functionalities (Continuing Task). - Calculated population within a quarter mile buffer of regional transit networks with results displayed in an ArcGIS map (Continuing Task). - Utilized GIS to support planning activities of the agency and to provide technical support and assistance to member agencies (Continuing Task). - Conducted traffic speed and count collection on the freeway system to validate travel demand models (Continuing Task). - Staff continued to provide both GIS and modeling support for the regional conformity analysis through added capacity projects development, highway and transit networks development and coding, and the modeling of the various required scenario years (Continuing Task). - Provided travel modeling and forecast technical assistance for a corridor study of